-The developer must promptly place purchasers' deposits with a brokerage, lawyer or notary public who must place the deposits in a trust account in a savings institution in British Columbia.
+The developer must promptly place purchaser's deposits with a brokerage, lawyer or notary public who must place the deposit in a trust account in a savings institution in British Columbia.
 If a purchaser rescinds their purchase agreement in accordance with the Act and regulations, the developer or the developer's trustee must promptly return the deposit to the purchaser.

-If the developer is marketing the strata lots pursuant to Policy Statement 5 or 6, insert the rescission rights contained in those Policy Statements immediately after the statutory right of rescission.
+If the developer is offering the subdivision lots pursuant to Policy Statement 5 or 6, insert the rescission rights contained in those Policy Statements immediately after the statutory right of rescission.